CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 # **Part 2: Tuntin**

 Tuntin, a frontier town, is perched atop the remnants of a much older settlement.
-Centuries ago, the former Tuntin thrived as a bustling mudblood town, firmly allied with the dwarves and gnomes of the Tundelver's Pact.
-However, the same horde of marauders who plundered the mines at Tide Echo Cavern razed the settlement, causing Tuntin to be abandoned and left in ruins for ages.
+Centuries ago, the former Tuntin thrived as a bustling mudblood town, firmly allied with the molekin and gnomes of the Tundelver's Pact.
+However, the same horde of ogrekin marauders who plundered the mines at Tide Echo Cavern razed the settlement, causing Tuntin to be abandoned and left in ruins for ages.

-Over the past three or four years, resilient settlers from the cities of Reddwall and Waterdeep embarked on the challenging mission of resurrecting the Tuntin of old.
-Out of these efforts, a thriving frontier town now stands, attracting a diverse array of inhabitants such as farmers, woodcutters, fur traders, and prospectors, all enticed by tales of gold and platinum hidden within the nearby foothills of the Sword Mountains.
+Over the past three or four years, resilient settlers from the cities of Reddwall and Emerald Falls embarked on the challenging mission of resurrecting the Tuntin of old.
+Out of these efforts, a thriving frontier town now stands, attracting a diverse array of inhabitants such as farmers, woodcutters, fur traders, and prospectors, all enticed by tales of gold and platinum hidden within the nearby foothills of the Spine of the World Mountains.

 Regrettably, the lack of a local lord or authority to maintain order has also drawn its share of bandits and brigands.
 For the past two months, a gang known as the Lavender Lancers has held sway over Tuntin, intimidating and coercing the town's populace.
 The gang's enigmatic leader is a figure known to the townsfolk as Glassmith.